 You can do this by:

-You can make a difference in the lives of children.
-Emerging Minds also offers a range of free e-learning courses and resources that can help you learn more about child mental health and how you can help.
+You can make a difference in the lives of infants, children and families.
+Emerging Minds offers a range of free online training courses and resources that can help you learn more about infant and child mental health and how you can help.

 Bronfenbrenner, U. (1979).
 The ecology of human development: Experiments by nature and design.
 American Psychologist, 32, 513–531.

 FrameWorks Institute.
 (2009).
 Child mental health: A review of the scientific discourse.
 Washington, DC: FrameWorks Institute.

 FrameWorks Institute.
 (2019).
 Widening the lens on child mental health (internal report for AICAFMHA).
 Washington, DC: FrameWorks Institute.

 *Lawrence, D., Johnson, S., Hafekost, J., Boterhoven De Haan, K., Sawyer, M., Ainley, J., & Zubrick, S. R. (2015).
 The mental health of children and adolescents.
 Report on the second Australian Child and Adolescent Survey of Mental Health and Wellbeing.
 Canberra: Department of Health.